-If you have used a specific Intelligence Squared debate video for discussion or as a model, select a different topic for actual debate.
+If you have used a specific Open to Debate Foundation video for discussion or as a model, select a different topic for actual debate.
 You can also poll students on their desired debate topics.
 Another good starting point for topic selection is the Issues by Subject listing available from any Issues & Controversies page.
 (The Issues list is also available alphabetically.)

 Once the topic is chosen, it is important to establish a specific proposition or motion for debate, rather than a neutral statement.
 The wording of the motion should make clear the positions of the proposing (pro) and opposing (con) sides.

 You can set a long preparation time or compress the time.
 For example, even if the class has covered the assigned topic, and students have begun background research in advance, you can name speakers close to the debate time.
 You can let speakers decide which side they will take, assign them to the pro or con side randomly, or assign them the opposing side to the one they favor.